COVID19Tracking/covid-publishing-api/README.md

 Data Convert is a standalone Python module that gets data from the google sheet and converts it into a typed and filtered Pandas DataFrame based on a meta-data file.

-To view the JSON for the current worksheet under development, run
+To view the JSON for the current worksheet under development, run `python tab_working.py` To view the JSON for the Checks tab, run `python tab_checks.py`
-    > python tab_working.py
-To view the JSON for the Checks tab, run
-    > python tab_checks.py

 ## Running the tests

 The project contains a tests directory that uses pytest.

-For it to work, the root file of the repo needs be accessible as a Python module.
-The easiest way to do this is:
-    > cd tests
-    > export PYTHONPATH=<base path for the repo>
-    > pytests
+You can run the tests with `python -m pytest` once your environemnt is configured

 All tests are run automatically by CircleCI when you create a PR that connects to master.
 Please make sure tests run relatively quickly (seconds, not minutes).